awsdocs/aws-sdk-for-javascript-v3/doc_source/ec2-example-regions-availability-zones.md

 ![\[JavaScript code example that applies to Node.js execution\]](http://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/images/nodeicon.png)

 **This Node\.js code example shows:**
-+ How to retrieve descriptions for Regions and Availability Zones\.
++ How to retrieve descriptions for AWS Regions and Availability Zones\.

 ## The Scenario<a name="ec2-example-regions-availability-zones-scenario"></a>